misovsky3/NICO---Gyro-Hand/README.md

-# nico
+# NICO
-Our experiments with Nico humanoid robot
+Our experiments with Gyro hand glove and robot